 She continues to describe her “bed,” or grave, how it is dug deep and “roofed…with lead.”
 She sees herself as being forgotten, and her grave as an apt place for a lost lover.

 ‘But why did your tears soak through the clay,

 And why did your sobs wake me where I lay?

 Let me sleep now till the Judgment Day.’

 The last stanza of The Poor Ghost is spoken once again by the spirit, she wonders why she was awoken by his tears if all of this was for nothing?
 She was “far enough away” that she should not have been.
 At this point, she has resolved herself to wait to see her lover until judgment day.
 She will sleep until that point.

 About Christina Rossetti

 Christina Rossetti was born in London in 1830.
-As a young girl she enjoyed studying classics, as well as novels and fairy tales.
+As a young girl, she enjoyed studying classics, as well as novels and fairy tales.
 Her writing career began when she was twelve years old, publishing her first poems in 1848 when she was 18.
 Her most famous collection, Goblin Market and Other Poems, was published in 1862 and was widely praised, with, of course, contained the poem Goblin Market.
 She became known as the greatest female poet of her time, with much of her critical acclaim coming from the title piece of the book, Goblin Market.
 As well as being known for her writing, her political and social beliefs increased her image.
-She was openly opposed to slavery, that was still widely practiced in the American South, as well as cruelty to and experimentation on animals.
+She was openly opposed to slavery, which was still widely practiced in the American South, as well as cruelty to and experimentation on animals.
 Rossetti developed breast cancer in 1893 and died in 1894.
 Her grave can be found in Highgate Cemetery in London.